Sultan of Brunei: Uncertainties

 The earliest historical record of the Sultans of Brunei is not clearly known due to the poor early documentation of Brunei history.
-In addition there has been an effort to Islamise the history, with the "official history" not matching up with verifiable foreign sources The Batu Tarsilah, the genealogical record of the kings of Brunei, was not started until 1807.
+In addition there has been an effort to retroactively Islamise the history, with the "official history" not matching up with verifiable foreign sources The Batu Tarsilah, the genealogical record of the kings of Brunei, was not started until 1807.
 Therefore, much of the interpretation of history relied on earlier Chinese sources and legends.
 It seems that the early Sultanate of Brunei was dependent on Chinese support, and perhaps early Sultans were of Chinese origin.
 Furthermore, the earliest Sultans may have been practicing the Hindu or Buddhist religions, with early names indicating this origin.

 In recent years, Brunei's historiography has been reexamined due to the disparity between the official regnal years of the sultans and the historical facts that are currently available.
 An unnamed Tagalog trader who resided in Brunei before to 1590 made the first recorded attempt to document the country's history; John S. Carroll subsequently published his work.
 By claiming that the Bruneis were invaders who subjugated the indigenous Bisayahs, this merchant distinguished clearly between accepted customs and empirical evidence.
 Although traditional belief credited this migration to Sultan Yuso, who supposedly came in Brunei after orchestrating a major exodus from the Malay-speaking city of Cauin, he suggested that the Bruneians moved from the Mekong Delta in the late 17th century.
 The trader said that Sultan Yuso conquered the Bisayahs, found riches, and was then granted power by the Chinese Emperor.
 Even while his story is full with regional folklore, it also makes reference to actual monarchs like Sultan Soliman and Sultan Abdul Kahar, which helps establish him as a reliable historian.

 The next important character in Brunei's history is Datuk Imam Ya'akub, who wrote between 1680 and 1690, under Sultan Aliuddin's rule.
 He put together a Silsilah that served as the foundation for the initial sections of two books that Amin Sweeney revised.
 Regretfully, these passages contradict each other, casting doubt on Ya'akub's actual identification of Sultan Ahmad and whether he was referring to the Chinese mandarin Ong Sum Ping or Sultan Muhammad's brother.
 This suggests that the text has been corrupted over time.
 Sir Hugh Low stands out among the European explorers of Southeast Asia due to his intense interest in history.
 Prior to Donald Brown's publication of his work in 1970, his 1880 submission to the Journal of the Straits Branch of the Royal Asiatic Society was the first significant modern attempt to record Brunei's history.
 Despite having access to Pengiran Kasuma's Silsilah and other records, Low was unable to date Brunei's historical chronology since it lacked dates and allusions to outside events.
 Given the lengthy reigns of multiple sultans at that time, he surmised that the adoption of Islam and the founding of the dynasty most likely took place about 1403, but they may have happened earlier.